 - Bring candles to church to be blessed, participate in a procession of candles before mass, or bring the candles home to be used.

 - Eat crepes.
-Crepes are eaten on Candlemas in some part of Europe, particularly in France.
+Crepes are eaten on Candlemas in some parts of Europe, particularly in France.
 Crepes are prepared while holding a coin in hand, which assures wealth and happiness until the next Candlemas.

 - Take down your Christmas decorations if you have not yet done so.
 Some Christians leave up their decorations until Candlemas.

 - Have a celebration with food.
-In Spanish speaking countries the day is known as Candelaria, and whoever found baby figures inside the King's Cake during Epiphany must bring food to the February 2 celebration.
+In Spanish-speaking countries, the day is known as Candelaria, and whoever found baby figures inside the King's Cake during Epiphany must bring food to the February 2 celebration.

-- Pick some Snowbell flowers and bring them in your house.
+- Pick some Snowbell flowers and bring them to your house.
 Snowbells are known as Candlemas Bells because they bloom early in the year, even before Candlemas.
 Some varieties bloom all winter.
 It was once thought that they shouldn't be brought into a house before Candlemas, but now it is more often believed that the flowers purify a home.